bump-sh/docs/docs/help/account/github-student.md

 [Bump.sh](http://bump.sh/) is incredibly proud to be a part of this offering.
 We have been students too and understand the importance of good documentation for your academic or personal projects.

-To benefit from this, you must be an eligible student (see conditions on GitHub) and use your GitHub account to sign up for [Bump.sh](http://bump.sh/).
+To benefit from this, you must be an eligible student (see conditions on GitHub) and use your GitHub account to sign up to [Bump.sh](http://bump.sh/).
 You can enjoy your [Bump.sh](http://bump.sh/) subscription for free as long as you are recognized as a student on your GitHub account.

 The GitHub Student Pack provides access to all the features of the Standard plan on Bump.sh.